 At any rate, 'red beans' were something that she would cook up regularly.
 Friends and family apparently asked for them whenever they would come to visit!
+They're budget friendly and one of those simple sort of meals that you don't need to pair anything else with.
+Except maybe corn bread in some form or another.

 My mom and grandma both say that my great-grandma's red beans were often a stand alone dish, only ever served with cornbread on the side!